jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 asset.
 A low asset commonality matched with a high maturity control would make the expectancy score low
-(in this illustration, 2 out of 5\).Figure 88\.
-Low asset commonality and high control maturityConversely, Figure 89 shows how a high Expectancy score would result from a high asset commonality and a low control maturity.Figure 89\.
-High asset commonality and low control maturityIf we stated this correlation in plain language, we would say that the more commonly an asset is compromised, the more capable our controls for that asset should be.But no risk analysis is complete without also considering the impact of an incident.
-CIS RAM uses additional methods to help enterprises estimate impact scores, so when paired with the Expectancy scores, they have evidence\-based risk analysis.
-And in the spirit of the VCDB community, CIS
-RAM could freely provide that analysis to anyone who needs it.Risk analysts might wonder about our use of the word expectancy rather than likelihood or probability.
-This was a careful choice driven by what the
+(in this illustration, 2 out of 5\).
+Figure 88\.
+Low asset commonality and high control maturity
+Figure 89\.
+High asset commonality and low control maturity
+Conversely, Figure 89 shows how a high Expectancy score would result from a high asset commonality and a low control maturity.
-VCDB can tell us.The word probability is best suited for statistical analysis that results in a calculated percentage range or value within a time period (e.g. between
+The word probability is best suited for statistical analysis that results in a calculated percentage range or value within a time period (e.g. between